buildsoftwares01/api2ssh/README.md

 API2SSH is a CLI-based server application that converts structured HTTP requests into real interactive SSH sessions with network devices and servers.

-Most automation platforms support **only non-interactive SSH**.
-Most on-device operations require prompt awareness, timing control and interactive session handling.
+Most automation platforms support **only non-interactive SSH** but most on-device operations require prompt awareness, timing control and interactive session handling.
 API2SSH bridges that gap 🙂

 **Turn structured API calls into deterministic SSH automation.**

 This **GitHub version is a demo build**, limited to **2 devices orchestration**, so you can test the workflow and integration model before moving to production.

-👉 The **full multi-device production version** is available on [Gumroad](https://buildsoftwares01.gumroad.com/l/api2ssh).
+👉 Contact **buildsoftwares01@gmail.com** for the **full multi-device production version**.
+Enterprise sales, consulting and custom solutions for API2SSH are also available through a university-affiliated program..
+Reach out at **buildsoftwares01@gmail.com** to get connected.

 ---

 ## 🔥 What Is Included

-- ✅ Interactive SSH session handling 🙂
 - ✅ Prompt-aware command completion detection
 - ✅ Sequential command execution
-- ✅ Structured JSON responses
 - ✅ Per-command timeout protection
 - ✅ REST-to-CLI bridge for automation platforms
 - ✅ Fernet-based Security